 Entities in the past or the future do not objectively exist.
 The only entities that exist are those immediately present with the subject.

 The Stoics exploited this principle in their ethics, teaching not to fear anything in the past or the future as such things do not objectively exist and so cannot exercise any powers on the present.
+You need not fear or worry yourself about things in the past or the future as such things do not objectively exists.
 The Stoics thus become heroes of the present, mastering the integrity of now.

 I interpret and express the underlying, universal principle of Stoicism in this form, as the Stoic Razor.
 The Razor is synonymous with the principle of life.
 The physics and logic of life must be based on this universal principle.
 It is important to note that present day computer controlled robotic systems violate this principle.
 The “present” or “nowness” owned by a robot is dominated by pre-programmed instructions.
 Instead of being a hero of the present and making its own way in the world, the robot is a slave to its past.